lee-chase/vite-js-carbon-web-components/CodeAlong.md

       `))}
    ```

+   NOTE: Lit, like other reactive packages uses familiar javascript methods to render content from data.

    4. This small refactor, while not necessary does serve to show that Lit can be used to construct HTML from data.
 It also removes he current need for the `my-icon` component, but we'll keep it for reference and possible use later.

 4. Creating and using `page-landing` and `page-repositories` components.